 - Online Request Form is open.
 If you have questions, please contact an advisor at 512-471-4271

 Step 4: Confirmation

 - An advisor in the College of Liberal Arts Student Division will receive your in absentia application request.
-If you successfully complete Steps 1 and 2, the advisor will send an email with the appropriate forms, required fees, and instructions.
-The in absentia registration fee is $25.
-An additional $75 readmission fee will be charged for students who have not been enrolled at the University for a long semester.
+If you successfully complete Steps 1 and 2, the advisor will send an email with the appropriate form and instructions.